mcboyd-bu/Website/docs/labs/lab2.rst

 Main Challenge 2: Cone Parking
 """"""""""""""""""""""""""""""

-Replace the "TODO: (challenge 2)" comments with code that allows the car to drive up to an orange cone and stop 1 meter in front of it.
+Replace the ``TODO: (challenge 2)`` comments with code that allows the car to drive up to an orange cone and stop 1 meter in front of it.
 If the car is not pointing directly towards the cone, it should steer towards it.
 If the car is too close to the cone, it should back up.
 If you pick up the cone and move it, the car should follow the cone.